-Approximately 535,000 shares of Common Stock offered in this offering (the "Employee Shares") have been reserved for certain employees of the Company (the "Employee Directed Offer").
+Up to 535,000 shares of Common Stock offered in this offering (the "Employee Shares") have been reserved for certain employees of the Company (the "Employee Directed Offer").
 Each such employee may apply to purchase a number of shares of Common Stock within a specified range at the initial public offering price set forth on the cover page of this Prospectus and on the same terms and conditions as the shares being offered to the general public.
 To the extent any shares are not sold in the Priority Offer (as defined below), such shares may be included in the Employee Directed Offer.
-In addition, Mr. Stead may purchase 200,000 shares of Common Stock directly from the Company at the initial public offering price in the Company Offering, with no underwriting discounts or commissions payable thereon.
-Mr. Stead intends to borrow from a bank the funds necessary to purchase such shares, and the Company may enter into a repurchase agreement with the bank with respect thereto.
-The repurchase agreement would provide that, in the event of a default, the Company would repurchase such shares from the bank at fair market value if they are not eligible for sale in the public market.
-Any purchases are being made for investment purposes only.
+In addition, Mr. Stead may purchase 200,000 shares of Common Stock directly from the Company in the Company Offering, with no underwriting discounts or commissions payable thereon.
+Mr. Stead intends to borrow the funds necessary to purchase such shares, and the Company may enter into a repurchase agreement with respect thereto.
+The repurchase agreement would provide that, in the event of a default, the Company would repurchase such shares at fair market value if they are not eligible for sale in the public market.
+Any purchasers who are affiliates of the Company will represent that any purchases are being made for investment purposes only.